Victor Sassoon: E. D. Sassoon & Co.

+On the death of his father in 1924, Sassoon inherited the trading house "E.D.
+Sassoon & Co.
+Limited".
 "E.D.
-Sassoon Banking Company Limited" was bought by the merchant bank "Wallace Brothers and Company (Holding)" in 1972, which in turn was taken over by the Standard Chartered Bank in 1976.
+Sassoon Banking Company Limited", a subsidiary in Hong Kong formed in 1928, was bought by the merchant bank "Wallace Brothers and Company (Holding)" in 1972, which in turn was taken over by the Standard Chartered Bank in 1976.
 The other parts of the "Sassoon Group" and the "Sir Victor Sassoon Heart Foundation", set up by Lady Sassoon after her husband's death, are run from Nassau, where the family still lives.